 - “O’ Christmas Tree” by APM Music (00:42:00): Owen jokes about a Christmas ornament featuring “junior jumbo Josh.”

 - “Don’t You (Forget About Me)” by Simple Minds (00:46:00): Josh gives Natalie ear buds for her indoor rock climbing adventure.
-The Love Hard soundtrack music amplifies as Dobrev’s character makes her way up.
+The Love Hard soundtrack song amplifies as Dobrev’s character makes her way up.